hanseopark/hanseopark.github.io/_i18n/en/_posts/2021-07-04-financial-statements.md

 It is important for stock to get the price as well as financial statements

-This is presented typically PER and ROA etc. The other's factor like income statement and cash flow based on [yahoo finance site](https://finance.yahoo.com) using [yahoo_fin API](https://pypi.org/project/yahoo-fin/) with python and refer to [yaho_fin documation](http://theautomatic.net/yahoo_fin-documentation/).
+This is presented typically PER and ROA etc. The other's factor like income statement and cash flow based on [yahoo finance site](https://finance.yahoo.com) using [yahoo_fin API](https://pypi.org/project/yahoo-fin/) with python and refer to [yahoo_fin documation](http://theautomatic.net/yahoo_fin-documentation/).

 - **yahoo_fin API**